-This blog is designed to give you a taste of what I do as Curator of Earth Science Collections at The Manchester Museum.
+Hello!
+I’m David Gelsthorpe, Curator of Earth Science Collections at Manchester Museum.
 The geology collection is full of exciting stories of ancient worlds and intrepid collectors.

-I regularly get asked what my job involves and what I do day to day.
-Here are some of the main things I do:
+I regularly get asked what my job involves, here’s some of the main things I do:

 Big Saturday collection days and handling objects on the galleries